Vishwabhadiyadara/E-Commerce-Data-Analysis-K-Mean-/README.md

 ## Contact Information

-For more information or to contribute to the project, please contact Vishwaben Bhadiyadara at bhadiyadara.v@northeastern.edu.
+For more information or to contribute to the project, please contact Vishwa Bhadiyadara at bhadiyadara.v@northeastern.edu.